UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Georgia Natural Gas (GNG) often advertises some of the most competitive fixed rates per therm for customers with established credit, especially on 12- and 24-month plans.

-• SCANA Energy operates a specific Regulated Division that acts as the state-designated “provider of last resort,” making it a reliable option for residents with limited or poor credit history.
+• SCANA Energy operates a state-designated Regulated Division, serving as a reliable provider of last resort for residents with limited or poor credit.

-• Both providers charge monthly customer service fees and early termination fees that you must factor into your total annual cost.
+• Both providers charge monthly customer service fees and early termination fees that you must factor into your total annual energy budget.

 Moving into a new home in the Atlanta Gas Light territory can feel overwhelming when you realize just how many marketers are vying for your business.
 The deregulated market in Georgia means you have the power to choose, but it also creates a lot of marketing noise that makes it hard to see the real bottom line.
-As of early 2026, we created this comparison guide to help you cut through the confusion and look at the actual costs and benefits of the state’s two most prominent providers.
-Whether you prioritize the lowest possible rate or need a provider with flexible credit requirements, we will help you make a decision that fits your budget and lifestyle.
+In 2026, comparing utility plans doesn’t have to be a headache.
+We built this comprehensive SCANA vs. Georgia Natural Gas comparison guide to help you cut through the confusion and evaluate the true costs for the state’s top two providers.
+Whether you prioritize the lowest possible rate, want to earn travel perks, or need a provider with flexible credit requirements, we will help you make a confident decision that fits your budget and lifestyle.

 A comparison chart showing SCANA Energy is better for rebuilding credit and Georgia Natural Gas is better for strong credit.